The Merry Mug Mat Tutorial

 by Tammy Olson

 It’s time to begin sewing Merry Mug Mats for when family comes to visit during the holiday season!

+And, if you made the Vintage Christmas Sampler Quilt already, then you'll have plenty of scrappy fabric leftover* to make one of these as a fun gift!
 The children, grandchildren and even aunts and uncles will enjoy having a cup of coffee or hot cocoa and a cookie or two on these cheery mats.
 They are just big enough to use and keep the mess at a minimum- which gives you more time to sew Christmas presents on your Featherweight!